mikk22/iOSAssessment/README.md

 * Objective-C or Swift.
 * You are allowed to use third party libraries with it's preference to handle dependencies.
 For any third party used within the project there must be a justification of its use.
 * You should choose the UI that fits better the requirements but the UI should be done using Auto Layout constraints.
-* You have 5 days to present a pull request with a solution, but the sooner the candidate presents a solution more chances the candidate will have.
+* You have 5 days to present a pull request with a solution, but the sooner you present a solution the more chances you will have.

 ## Plus